-Athlete Highlights
+Athlete Highlights – Pitchers

 Watching our athletes succeed after all their hard work is a pleasure like no other.
-Below is a snapshot of some of the athletes that have trained with us, both in-house and on a remote basis.
+Below is a snapshot of some of the pitchers that have trained with us, both in-house and on a remote basis.

 Jack Brodsky – Pitcher at Tampa U. from Sitting 91-93 to Sitting 93-94, Touching 95